kgulzina/CC-Research/README.md

 - Writing log process of optimization
 - Plot 3D of loglkl_with_penalty holding all but two constant
 - Transforming w(t) into log scale: log(w) ~ MVN centered at -1 or -2
+- Found a new distribution which takes into account facts about weights: 1.
+High correlation 2.Concentration around zero 3.Positiveness (Beta autoregressive process(?), or Gamma(?))